Home Conditions General advice Surgical outcome Complications Pain relief Links

 Wound care

-The dressings will be taken down by your therapist at your first appointment approximately one week post surgery, and both the donor site and hand wound checked.
+The dressings will be taken down by your therapist at your first appointment, and both the donor site and hand wound checked.
 The appearance of the wound may be a surprise to you, but do not worry they always look similar to the picture.

 The therapist will then apply a light dressing and fashion a removable thermoplastic splint to hold your finger(s) out straight.
 This must be worn at all times, except when you are asked to perform your exercises.

-When the wound is fully healed, your therapist will teach you to massage your wound with E45 to soften the scar tissue combined with stretches to extend your fingers.
+When the wound is fully healed, your therapist will teach you to massage your wound with E45 or aqueous cream to soften the scar tissue combined with stretches to extend your fingers.
 This is essential to your rehabilitation.
-Gradually you will be weaned out of your splint during the day time and you will be able to return to light activities.
-Depending on your recovery you may be required to wear your splint at night for 6 months and occasionally up to one year.
+Depending on your recovery you may be required to wear your splint at night for some weeks.